 But what about Amazon sellers’ sales tax responsibilities in other states?
 According to Amazon Seller Central’s tax policies, sellers are responsible for the calculation, collection, and remittance of any and all of taxes, except for in states where marketplace tax laws are in effect.

 Amazon will calculate sales tax for sellers that subscribe to Amazon’s tax calculation services, but it appears that those sellers must collect the sales tax from their customers and remit the funds to the appropriate tax authorities.

-Sellers that must collect and remit sales tax need to abide by each state’s rules in order to know how to start an amazon business.
+Sellers that must collect and remit sales tax need to abide by each state’s rules.
 This can get complicated because different states have different requirements and the tax rates vary widely.

 Why Is Calculating Sales Tax So Complex?

 Among the 45 states (and District of Columbia) that charge sales tax, the rates vary (sometimes significantly).
 Also, some states only require online retailers to collect sales tax if they hit a certain sales dollar threshold while sales others want all online businesses to remit sales tax regardless of their sales numbers.
 Some states require sales tax when sales originate from them, and others require sales tax when products are shipped to customers there.
 And if orders are fulfilled through a warehouse (such as an Amazon fulfillment facility) outside of the seller’s home state, there might be sales tax implications there, as well.

 To make matters more confounding, some states allow local municipalities to charge sales tax, too.

 The sales tax return filing schedule an Amazon seller must follow will depend on the state’s rules and often the amount of tax due.
 Generally, retailers that collect larger sums will need to file and remit their sales tax more often than businesses that don’t collect significant dollars.